NISH1001/langton-ant/README.md

 ## Usage

 ### Console Version
-Just run the script `ant.py` for now.
-You can change the grid size by passing the value during object creation.
 Following is the representation in the console:
 - **BLACK** ::  0
 - **WHITE** ::  1
 - **ANT**   ::  *

+#### Single ANT
+Run the script `ant.py` for now.
+You can change the grid size by passing the value during object creation.

+#### Multiple Ant
+Run the script `multiant.py` for now.
+You can change the grid size by passing the value during object creation.

 ### Animated Version
 Use `animator.py` to run the animated(non-console) version of the simulation.
+You can pass the number of ants during the object's construction.

 Make sure you have `matplotlib` installed.